Max Pemberton: Works

 The Wheels of Anarchy is an adventure tale about anarchists and assassins, which is set across Continental Europe.
 The novel's hero, Bruce Driscoll, is a recent graduate of Jesus College, Cambridge and he appears to be modelled upon Robinson.
 In December 2010, Wheels of Anarchy by Max Pemberton was compiled, introduced and republished in facsimile form by Paul Spiring and Hugh Cooke.

 Pemberton's novels Beatrice of Venice (1904) and Paulina (1922) centre on Napoleon's military campaigns in Italy.
 Other notable works included Captain Black (1911) and Father Brown story titled The Donnington Affair by G. K. Chesterton in an obscure British periodical named The Premier (1914).
 This short story was reprinted in the Chesterton Review in 1981.

 In 1920, Pemberton founded the London School of Journalism, and wrote a biography about Alfred Harmsworth, 1st Viscount Northcliffe.
 Pemberton also wrote a biography about Sir Henry Royce, which was published in 1934 shortly after Royce's death.

+Death

 Pemberton died at his home in London on 22 February 1950.
 He was buried at St Mary's Catholic Cemetery, Kensal Green.